garveychan/1up-bouldering/README.md

 ### Login Details

 Please use the following login details to access the production app:

 URL - <https://1upbouldering.app>

 admin username: admin@test.com

 admin password: password

 user username: user@test.com

 user password: password

-To test Stripe payments
+To test Stripe payments:

 Card Number - 4242424242424242

 Expiry Date - Can be any date in the future

-All other fields do not have specific requirements
+All other fields do not have specific requirements.